 I have this theory that the writing staff on Buffy did not have typical childhoods.
 My theory holds that they didn't have the same college experiences that most of us did, nor did they have the same twentysomething experiences that most of us had (it's easy to see in Whedon himself, as his background is fairly unique).
 This made it very hard for them to tell "college" stories and, later, "twentysomething" stories.
 This explains why season four is so hit and miss and why season six is so bad.

 All that said, even the worst season can be saved by a qualified overarching storyline.
 Season two is constantly referred to as being great, when the reality is that it's only great because of the main plot.
 This, of course, is of no help to season four, as the big storyline is horrible on almost every level.

-There's a common complaint that Buffy failed when they characters graduated, that the show was unable to expand beyond it's central metaphor of high school as hell.
+There's a common complaint that Buffy failed when the characters graduated, that the show was unable to expand beyond it's central metaphor of high school as hell.
 I disagree.
 I love season five.
-I think the show's failure comes when it tries to expand too far.
+I think the show's failure comes when it tries to expand beyond its borders.
 The show is at its best when it's telling small stories.
 The characters are the key.
-No one is turning into Buffy for the fight scenes -- no one.
+No one is tuning into Buffy for the fight scenes -- no one.
 They're tuning in to see what's going on with their favorite characters.